bigcommerce/dev-docs/docs/api-docs/channels/building-channel-apps.md

 * **Marketplaces** - A platform on which 3rd parties (merchants) list their catalog and sell their products, with transactions processed by the marketplace platform (Ex: Amazon).
 * **Marketing** -  A platform on which merchants communicate their brand and products with their shopper base, seeking to drive discovery and conversion.
 These channels do not support checkout directly (Ex: ).

-For additional examples and information on types of channels, see Channel Types in Channels Overview.
+For additional examples and information on types of channels, see Channel Types in [Channels Overview](https://developer.bigcommerce.com/api-docs/channels/channels-overview).

 ## Gathering Materials
 The BigCommerce APIs, webhooks, UI components, and patterns that you need to make your channel app will vary depending on the type of channel, functionality, and where the app lives (Channel Manager vs. App Marketplace).
-For additional specific instructions based on the type of channel app you are building, go here.

 ### APIs & Webhooks
 The APIs that you integrate with and how you use them (read only vs. modify) will determine what BigCommerce scopes your app requests when it is installed by a merchant and what endpoints you’ll need to integrate with.
 The associated scopes are listed in the following section: How to Build the Channel App